-Cedric the Entertainer Net Worth and Salary: Cedric the Entertainer is an American actor, comedian, director, and game show host who has a net worth of $25 million.
-He earned his net worth through his many stand-up comedy routines, his acting career in films and television.
+Cedric the Entertainer is an American actor, comedian, director, and game show host who has a net worth of $25 million.
+Cedric the Entertainer earned his net worth through his many stand-up comedy routines, his acting career in films and television.

 Outside of film, Cedric has enjoyed a successful comedy career.
 He has traveled around the country as a member of the Kings of Comedy and one of their headliners, alongside Steve Harvey, D.L.
 Hughley, and Bernie Mac.
 The director Spike Lee actually turned their comedy act into a movie, titled "The Original Kings of Comedy" (2000), where Cedric starred as himself.
 Cedric had his own sketch comedy show in 2002, "Cedric the Entertainer Presents", but it was cancelled after just one season, even though initially Fox had renewed it for a second season.
 He had his own comedy special on HBO, "Cedric The Entertainer: Taking You Higher".

 Additionally, Cedric has worked as a television host, primarily of game shows.
 In 2011, he was the host of the game show "It's Worth What?" which was produced by Merv Griffin and aired on NBC.
 Beginning in September 2013, Cedric took over as the host of the classic game show "Who Wants to Be a Millionaire" starting with the show's 12th season.
 He left the show after the 2013-14 season, and his spot as host was taken over by Terry Crews.
 Furthermore, beginning in 2012 Cedric starred as the main character in the television series "The Soul Man", which ended in 2016 after running for five seasons.

 Other Projects and Pursuits